dk1242/dk1242.github.io/_posts/2025-05-14-Rendering-1M-spheres-1.md

 So, output of all this is the same image but without my coordinates marking.![Triangle](/assets/images/triangle.png)

 ### Element Buffer Objects
-Lets suppose we want to draw multiple triangles and they are connected as such most of these triangles are sharing the common vertices.
-Then its not a good idea to define vertices of all these triangles one by one.
-It's better to define the all vertices present in polygon and then define the traingle vertices using their index sequence.
+Let's suppose we want to draw multiple triangles and they are connected as such most of these triangles share common vertices.
+Then it's not a good idea to define vertices of all these triangles one by one.
+It's better to define all the vertices of the polygon and then define the traingle vertices using their index sequence.

 I'll explain this by drawing a rectangle.
-So, if we draw by VBO method we'll need to define 6 vertices (3 for both triangles) like this
+So, if we use the VBO method we need to define 6 vertices (3 for each triangle) like this
 ```cpp
 float vertices[] = {
     0.5f,  0.5f, 0.0f,